ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 by `elektraOpen`.
 By setting `embeddedSpec=none` you can also remove this reduced specification.

 The advantage of using `full` is that your application is contained in a single executable file.
-If you don't use `full`, the code-generator produces an additional `.spec.eqd` file.
+If you don't use `full`, the code-generator produces an additional `.spec.eqd` file and omits specload function (called `exitForSpecload` by default).
 This file contains the full specification in quickdump format.
-You can either mount it directly via
-`quickdump`, or if you want the features of `specload` use a `specload` configuration like this:
+You can either mount it directly via `quickdump`, or if you want the features of `specload` use a
-`app=/usr/bin/cat args=#0 args/#0="path-to-spec-output-file"`.
+`specload` configuration like this: `app=/usr/bin/cat args=#0 args/#0="path-to-spec-output-file"`.

 Setting `embeddedSpec=none` is only recommended, if you must have the minimal binary size and you know what you are doing.
 In this case no defaults are passed to `elektraOpen` and defaults are only handled via the `spec` plugin.
 If the specification/configuration isn't mounted,